Social Media Surveys

 - Online Video Viewing

 Which video viewing sites does your audience visit most frequently?
 You might be surprised to learn that Youtube is not the only video site your audience uses.
-What channels and programs are they most likely to watch?
+Which channels and programmes are they most likely to watch?
 If you’re planning online advertising or marketing, use this feedback to decide which of these channels might be most effective for your target audiences.

 Why Do 20+ Million People Use SurveyMonkey?